Govt official, wife found murdered with their throats slit open in Azamgarh village: Police | Law-Order

 Nagina (55), working as a 'lekhpal' (revenue record keeper) in the Consolidation Department in Mau district, and his wife Nagina Devi, 52, were murdered on late Sunday night when they were sleeping in their village home at Tithaupur under the Tarwan police station area in the district, Azamgarh Superintendent of Police Anurag Arya said.

-Some unidentified miscreants had barged into the couple’s home on late Sunday night and killed them by slashing their throats by some sharp-edged weapon and left, Arya said.
+Some unidentified criminals had barged into the couple’s home on late Sunday night and killed them by slashing their throats by some sharp-edged weapon and left, Arya said.

 The police came to know of the double murder on Monday morning on being informed by the victims’ neighbours, he said.